top of page

 “Because they’re asleep!”

-“‘Cause they’re asleep…” Elric muttered the phrase to himself and resumed burying his face in his hands.
+“‘Cause they’re asleep…” Elric muttered the phrase to himself and pinched the bridge of his nose.
 It was insane.

 A roiling ball of fire arched over their heads, low enough they felt the radiant heat as it roared by and slammed into the hillside a hundred feet away.
 Elric jumped to his feet.
 “Aw’ight, that was too close!
-C’mon, let’s get outta here.”
+Let’s move out.”

 The soldier in glasses caught Elric’s arm.
 “Where are you going, and why should we follow you?
 Berinar is only two ranks from lieutenant, and you haven’t received even the first stripe.”

 “An’ where’s Berinar now?”
-Elric asked, scanning the small group for someone of significant rank.
+Elric asked, scanning the small group for someone of rank.

 He rose to his feet, filled his lungs with the air of courage, and marched away.